arend-lang/site/src/documentation/tutorial/PartI/synndef.md

 -}
 {%endarend%}

-**Exercise:** Define priorities of the functions f1, f2, f3, f4, f5 and f6 so that the function 'test' typechecks.
+**Exercise 1:** Define priorities of the functions f1, f2, f3, f4, f5 and f6 so that the function 'test' typechecks.
 {: .notice--info}
 {%arend%}
 \func f1 (x y : Nat) => x